education, inclusion, resources

 Sleep Sounds

 One of the features of the Yoto Player I didn’t expect was the sleep sounds function.
-This has options for White, Pink, and Brown noises as well as weather sounds etc. This is brilliant as a dedicated noise machine with good sound quality is not cheap.
+This has options for White noise, Pink noise, and Brown noises as well as weather sounds etc. This is brilliant as a dedicated noise machine with good sound quality is not cheap.
+You can use it for helping with Sensory Processing Disorder during the day.

 Phonics Lessons